Censorship by Apple: Song censorship

 There is a policy of censoring profanity in song titles on iTunes.
 This has resulted in a Scunthorpe glitch, by which inoffensive titles are censored due to a coincidental string of letters.

 If the song has an explicit label, it will be marked "explicit" next to the song title.
-If a song is marked "explicit" it is unavailable for purchase if "restrict explicit content" is checked under the parental controls preference.
-Often there will be a "clean" mark next to the title of some songs, meaning the lyrics have been censored, and is available to purchase on all accounts.
-Generally, if a song is marked "clean" there is an explicit version available as well.
+If a song is marked "explicit", then it is unavailable for purchase if "restrict explicit content" is checked under the parental controls preference.
+Often, there will be a "clean" mark next to the title of some songs, meaning the lyrics have been censored, and is available to purchase on all accounts.
+Generally, if a song is marked "clean", there is an explicit version available as well.

 iTunes Podcasts

 InfoWars

-On August 6, 2018, Apple removed all but one of the podcasts created by InfoWars, a website owned by Alex Jones, a right-wing American conspiracy theorist radio-show host and content creator.
+On August 6, 2018, Apple removed all, but one of the podcasts created by InfoWars, a website owned by Alex Jones, a right-wing American conspiracy theorist radio-show host and content creator.
 Apple cited hate speech as the reason for the removal of the content.
 Apple's decision to remove this content sparked other major technology companies, including Facebook, YouTube, Spotify, and Google, into removing InfoWars content.

+Apple TV+

+In October 2023, Apple canceled The Problem with Jon Stewart because of editorial disagreements over Stewart's treatment of China, Lina Khan and other topics.
+The cancelation attracted criticism and questions from the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party.